jakzal/phpqa/README.md

 * simple-phpunit - [Provides utilities to report legacy tests and usage of deprecated code](https://symfony.com/doc/current/components/phpunit_bridge.html)
 * testability - [Analyses and reports testability issues of a php codebase](https://github.com/edsonmedina/php_testability)

+## More tools

+Some tools are not included in the docker image, to use them refer to their documentation:

+* exakat - [a real time PHP static analyser](https://www.exakat.io]

 ## Running tools

 Pull the image: